viniciusam07/rails-yelp-mvp/README.md

 # 1 - Set a range to review rating
 # 2 - Corrent the category restaurant creating to set the categoriable
 # 3 - Correct the rake concerns
+# 4 - Add containers to align content